Having recently spent some time in Italy on business, yes that is correct, I now do business, I ate some of their food.

 First off, let’s talk pig.
 Being a successful businessman and foodie meant that I was able to acquire a hefty chunk of guanciale (cured pork cheek).
 I appreciate many of you won’t have access to this, so simply use pancetta – but do remember it’s not what you’re supposed to be using and try harder in future.

-Next you’ll want some cheese – you’re supposed to use pecorino but you’ll probably end up using parmigiano because you’re an embarrassment.
+Next you’ll want some cheese – you’re supposed to use pecorino but I only had parmigiano.
+You’ll probably end up using cheddar because you’re a peasant.

 Other ingredients: onion, garlic, bit of chilli, tomatoes, pasta.
 (I put the olive oil in the picture to show off the olive oil – it wasn’t used).